swethav08711/NetflixGPT/README.md

 - Add hardcoded values to constant file
 - Register for TMDB API && Create a new APP && Get access token
 - Get data from TMDB "now playing movies list" API
+- Custom Hook for nowPlayingMovies
+- Update store with movies data
+- planning for main container and secondary contianer
+- fetched trailer for trailer video
+- update the store with trailer video data
+- embed YT video and make it autoplay and mute
+- tailwind class to make it look good
+-
 # Features

 - Login / signup